Quantitative Performance Comparison of Various Traffic Shapers in Time-Sensitive Networking: Performance Analysis of Individual Traffic Shapers

 \section{Performance Analysis of Individual Traffic Shapers}

-In the following, the performance analysis for each individual traffic shaper, including Time-Aware Shaper (TAS), Asynchronous Traffic Shaper (ATS) and Credit Based Shaper (CBS), are summarized and extended.
+In the following, the performance analyses for each individual traffic shaper, including Time-Aware Shaper (TAS), Asynchronous Traffic Shaper (ATS) and Credit-Based Shaper (CBS), are summarized and extended from the state-of-the-art, and specified using a citation after the subtitle of each performance analysis section to indicate where the relevant previous work.
 Their quantitative performance comparison in Sect.~\ref{sec:CmpIndi} is based on these analyses.
 When discussing a certain traffic shaper, it is assumed that all nodes, including end systems (ESes) and switches (SWs), in the network support this traffic shaper.